Illinois Institute of Technology Academic Campus: 1950s construction

 After enough of Mecca Flats' residents had moved away, IIT announced plans to clear that site again in 1950 and razed it two years later.
 IIT simultaneously acquired several land lots and razed 29 structures in 1952.
 John Rettaliata became IIT's administrator that year; during the next three years, the college acquired 72 additional lots and began constructing nine more buildings.
 The VanderCook College of Music and Chicago College of Optometry both moved to the IIT campus in 1953.
 The College of Optometry built its structure at Michigan Avenue, just outside the campus, while VanderCook built its structure within the IIT campus on Federal Street, hiring Mies to design its building.
-Other structures were under development during the early 1950s, such as Carr Memorial Chapel and the Life Sciences Research Building.
-Also during that time, four dormitory buildings were built near the north end of campus, on 31st Street, and a student commons building was erected nearby.
+Other structures were under development during the early 1950s, such as the Carr Memorial Chapel and the Life Sciences Research Building.
+Also during that time, four dormitory buildings were built near the north end of campus, on 31st Street, and a student commons building was erected.

 To fund the completion of the new campus, IIT sought to raise $20 million in the 1950s, in addition to the $10 million it already had.
 IIT focused particularly heavily on developing dormitories for its students.
 By 1954, the college had developed or was developing nearly 20 buildings under Mies's master plan.
 Among the structures under development were a second building for the AAR, as well as architecture–design and physics–engineering buildings.
 At the time, IIT owned 90 acre and was planning to obtain another 20 acre.
 The city's land-clearance commission announced in 1955 that it would help IIT obtain the remaining land for the campus.

 The architecture–design building, S. R. Crown Hall, opened in 1956.
 Other projects carried out during the mid-1950s included a northward expansion of the Materials & Metals Building, the Institute of Gas Technology's Physics and Electrical Engineering Research Building, a third AAR building, and the Bailey Hall and Cunningham Hall dormitories.
 By 1957, IIT had acquired 1,100 land lots for the new campus and anticipated buying 150 more lots.
 Mies resigned from his positions as IIT's campus architect and architecture director in 1958; by then, he was 72 years old and was busy with his own architectural practice.
 He had designed up to 22 buildings on the campus.
-He had also designed a library–administration building with a large mezzanine and interior courtyard, which had not been completed.
+Mies also designed a library–administration building with a large mezzanine and interior courtyard, which was not completed.